 If you have lost a loved one, this Complete Guide to Florida Probate will help you understand the steps required to receive your inheritance.
-“Probate” is the legal process to transfer property from a deceased person to the living people who are legally entitled to receive it.
-The 2021 Florida Probate Rules, documented here, determine who may receive inheritances in Florida.
+“Probate” is the legal process required to transfer property from a deceased person to the living people who are legally entitled to receive it.
+The 2023 Florida Probate Rules, documented here, determine who may receive inheritances in Florida.
 This guide explains the entire probate process in Florida including: (1) which assets are required to go through probate, (2) who is entitled to receive those assets, and (3) what steps are required to transfer those assets.
 To get answers to specific questions about your Florida probate case, click here, or call (352) 354-2654.

 Table of Contents – The Complete Guide to Florida Probate